pingcap/docs-cn/pd-control.md

 - miss-peer: the Region without enough replicas
 - extra-peer: the Region with extra replicas
 - down-peer: the Region in which some replicas are Down
-- pending-peer：the Region in which some replicas are Pending
+- pending-peer: the Region in which some replicas are Pending

 Usage: